 North America Virtual Influencer Market: Growth Factors and Dynamics

-• Rising Popularity of social media: The expansions in usage and the level of daily engagement on websites such as Instagram, TikTok, and YouTube are significantly fuelling the need for virtual influencers to be able to engage different audiences and do it frequently.
-Since they are digital native consumers, brands tend to appreciate them more in how they use them to advertise to social media users.
+• Rising Popularity of Social Media: The expansions in usage and the level of daily engagement on websites such as Instagram, Tik Tok, and Youtube are significantly fuelling the need for virtual influencers to be able to engage different audiences and do it frequently.
+Since they are digital native consumers, brands tend to appreciate them more in terms of how they use them to advertise to social media users.
 This is especially true given how footage advertising in the form of videos has become a norm these days.

 North America Virtual Influencer Market: Partnership and Acquisitions

-• In 2023, a virtual influencer called Rina was featured by Nylon Korea in their Cheer Up K-Fashion campaign.
+• In 2024, a virtual influencer called Rina was featured by Nylon Korea in their Cheer Up K-Fashion campaign.
 The partnership maximized the usage of Rina’s influence on social media and as a result, the fashion house’s brand awareness and presence internationally increased significantly.

 Report Scope

-Feature of the Report Details
+Feature of the ReportDetails

-Market Size in 2024 USD 1,873.7 Million
+Market Size in 2024USD 1,873.7 Million

-Projected Market Size in 2033 USD 10,811.2 Million
+Projected Market Size in 2033USD 10,811.2 Million

-Market Size in 2023 USD 1,542.1 Million
+Market Size in 2024USD 1,542.1 Million

-CAGR Growth Rate 21.5% CAGR
+CAGR Growth Rate21.5% CAGR

-Key Segment By Type, Offering, End-Use and Region
+Key SegmentBy Type, Offering, End-Use and Region

-Report Coverage Revenue Estimation and Forecast, Company Profile, Competitive Landscape, Growth Factors and Recent Trends
+Report CoverageRevenue Estimation and Forecast, Company Profile, Competitive Landscape, Growth Factors and Recent Trends

-Regional Scope North America
+Regional ScopeNorth America

-Buying Options Request tailored purchasing options to fulfil your research requirements.
+Buying OptionsRequest tailored purchasing options to fulfil your research requirements.

 North America Virtual Influencer Market: COVID-19 Analysis

-The COVID-19 pandemic had a significant positive impact on the North American virtual influencer market due to the aggressive shift of consumer engagement into a digital form.
-There were lockdowns, social distancing practices, and suspension of physical activities, so brands sought other ways to reach their consumers, hence increasing the need for virtual influencers.
+The COVID-19 pandemic had a significant positive impact on the North American virtual influencer market due to aggressive shift of consumer engagement into a digital form.
+There were lockdowns, social distancing practices, and suspension of physical activities, thus brands sought other ways to reach their consumers, hence increasing the need for virtual influencers.

-These AI-adoptable characters made it possible for businesses to keep up with the demand for content as more and physical shoots, which were hard to do as many places were closed during the pandemic, were no longer an option.
+These AI-adoptable characters made it possible for businesses to keep up with the demand for content as more and physical shoots which were hard to do as many places were closed during the pandemic, were no longer an option.
 On top of that, the extended use of phones, tablets and social media by users when in lockdown posed a very favorable condition for virtual influencers to operate.

 List of the prominent players in the North America Virtual Influencer Market: